joelek/ts-autoguard/readme.md

 * Remove upgrade feature from CLI.
 * Remove transpilation feature from CLI.
 * Rework code generation to provide support for additional languages.
+* Throw detailed errors with complete response information on error.

 ## Syntax